Winter gardening in eastern Tennessee is a challenge, especially at 2500 ft.

 This has not been a good year for our farm.
 All of our crops suffered from the recent drought followed by a really wet summer.

 We did have hopes for the greenhouse though.
-I finally enclosed the front end and installed an old screen door we found at a second hand store and covered it with plastic
+I finally enclosed the front end and installed an old screen door, covered with plastic, we had found at a

 Two weeks before Christmas a winter storm with very high winds blew the plastic out of the back end of the green house.

 The next day, the temperature dropped into the teens and killed what crops we had growing.

 The week before Christmas the storm shown here dropped 13" of snow.